Essays. Required by almost every college. This fall I suspect many of

 Rule #2: Make your essay like an Altoids.
 By this I mean your essay should be "Curiously Strong", which means:

-a. essays should be WELL-WRITTEN (that's the "strong" part) b. essays should be INTERESTING (that's the "curious" part - your essay should be a page turner).
+should be INTERESTING (that's the "curious" part - your essay should be a

-"I'd rather read an interesting, revealing essay about a student cleaning out his/her locker at the end of junior year, than read an uninspired piece about someone's experience as a senate page in Washington for a summer".
+out his/her locker at the end of junior year, than read an uninspired

 1. Evaluate a significant experience, achievement, risk you have taken, or ethical dilemma you have faced and its impact on you.